Hyundai Azera insurance rates

 Enter your ZIP code below and click Compare to see the cheapest rates in your area.

 The average insurance costs for a Hyundai Azera is $165 a month — or $1,980 a year.
 Your actual cost could be more or less depending on your driving record, the number of miles you drive in a year and other factors.
-To determine our estimated cost, we aggregated quotes from insurance companies using this profile:

 The Hyundai Azera has been around since 1986 and is currently in its sixth generation.
 The Hyundai Azera was originally known as the Grandeur.
 The large car is known for its large list of features, smooth ride on rough roads and sleek interior.
 The Azera was Hyundai’s best selling and flagship model in the United States before the Hyundai Genesis was introduced in 2008, which was when sales for the Azera started to significantly decline.

 Insurance companies determine the insurance cost for a Hyundai Azera based on safety ratings, theft rates, replacement costs and overall damage susceptibility.
 Insurance rates can change based on a driver’s history and location.
 Hyundai shoppers should grab quotes from several insurance companies to find the lowest premium possible before they commit.
 Hyundai Azera shoppers should also do their research and see if they qualify for insurance discounts with each insurance company.